 7) Most 3 & up programs require the child to be potty trained.
 (If you have concerns about this, don’t rule it out–talk to them about it.
 For example, in the case of my youngest daughter, she wasn’t fully potty trained when she was three.
 She was fine with “number 1” but we were having issues with “number 2”.
 However, she never went “number 2” in the mornings, which is when she attended preschool, so this really wasn’t an issue.)

 8) The ages and cut-off dates can be a little confusing–especially if this is your first time around–so talk to the school to clarify any questions or concerns you have about this.

 9) If you have a child with a summer or fall birthday, you may want to send them to a 4-year old preschool program right after/when they turn 4 and then send them to your local 4K public school program the following year.
-Two of my daughters are Aug/Sept birthdays and missed the cut-off date for attending 4K through the public school so this is what we did for them–it worked out great and they are both excelling in school.
+Two of my daughters are Aug/Sept birthdays and just missed the cut-off date for attending 4K through the public school, so this is what we did for them–it worked out great and they are both excelling in school.